knguyen23-iit/FSA_CS330_Fall2022/README.md

-Step 2: Open Command Prompt on your machine with Windows Step 3: Install pip
+Step 2: Open Command Prompt on your machine with Windows

+Step 3: Install pip
       Enter this in Command Prompt

       curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

       python get-pip.py

-Step 3: Setup "coverage.py" for unit test coverage report
+Step 4: Install "coverage.py" for unit test coverage report

-A. Installing pip:
-      Enter this in Command Prompt
+Enter this in Command Prompt to install "coverage.py" :
-      curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

-          Then enter this:
-          python get-pip.py

-          Then install coverage.py by entering: "pip install coverage"
+     pip install coverage

+Step 5: Run  the files

-          Using "cd /d *filepath" to change the directory to the files that were cloned onto your machine
+a.
+Change directory to the files that were cloned to your machine

-          Enter "coverage run FSA_demo_0.py" to run the FSA class

-          Enter "coverage run test_FSA_demo_0.py" to run the unit tests

-          Enter "coverage report -m" for it to produce a coverage report
+      cd /d *filepath

+b.
+Run the executables

+   This is the class for the Security Device:

+      coverage run FSA_demo_0.py

+   This is for the unit tests:

+      coverage run test_FSA_demo_0.py

+   Then run this to generate coverage report:

+      coverage report -m

+Step 6: Try out the interactive executables

-Executable 1:
+Interactive Executable 1:

-            Enter "coverage run FSA_interactive_0.py" to run the executable It will return how many entries the intruder have to enter to break the lock by entering random numbers.
+It will return how many entries the intruder have to enter to break the lock by entering uniformly distributed random numbers.

+      coverage run FSA_interactive_0.py

-Executable 2:
+Interactive Executable 2:

-            Enter "coverage run FSA_interactive_1.py" to run the executable You can enter the number to try to lock or unlock the lock.
+You can enter the number to try to lock or unlock the Security Device.

+     coverage run FSA_interactive_1.py